Christmas Time Is Here: Charts

+Certifications

 Cover versions

 The first person to record a cover version of the song was jazz guitarist Ron Escheté on the album Christmas Impressions (1982).
 David Benoit followed him on the album Christmastime (1983).
-They were followed by Patti Austin and Debby Boone (both in 1989); Mel Tormé (1992), then Rosemary Clooney, R.E.M., and Stone Temple Pilots before the turn of the century.
+They were followed by Patti Austin on Happy Anniversary, Charlie Brown and Debby Boone on Home for Christmas (both in 1989); Mel Tormé on Christmas Songs (1992), then Rosemary Clooney on White Christmas (1996), R.E.M., Kenny Loggins on December (1998), Stone Temple Pilots, and Grover Washington Jr. for Breath of Heaven: A Holiday Collection (1997) before the turn of the century.
+Diana Krall covered the song on her 2005 album Christmas Songs.
+Tony Bennett recorded the song for his 2008 album A Swingin' Christmas.
+Mark Kozelek did a version on his album Mark Kozelek Sings Christmas Carols in 2014.
+Tori Kelly covered the song on her 2020 album A Tori Kelly Christmas.
+Sissel also sang the song for an EP of the same name in 2021.
+Pentatonix sang the song as a mash-up with "Pure Imagination" for their 2023 compilation album The Greatest Christmas Hits.